diviswen/PMP-Net/README.md

 ## Getting Started

-To train PMP-Net, you can simply use the following command:
+To train PMP-Net++ or PMP-Net, you can simply use the following command:

 ```
-python main_*.py  # remember to change '*' to 'c3d' or 'pcn'
+python main_*.py  # remember to change '*' to 'c3d' or 'pcn', and change between 'import PMPNetPlus' and 'import PMPNet'
 ```

 To test or inference, you should specify the path of checkpoint if the config_*.py file